Battle of Pensacola (1814): Escalation of tensions with Jackson

 Upon receiving reports that the British had landed on Spanish soil to arm natives at war with the United States, and Manrique had not intervened, Jackson's letter to Manrique dated July 12 warned of "disagreeable consequences" if this intelligence was true.
+He sent John Gordon (militia captain) to Pensacola, to see Manrique, and to gather information.
+Gordon traveled to Pensacola, arriving on July 20, 1814.
+His report dated July 29 was provided to Jackson.
+He had spoken to Governor Manrique, to whom he delivered a letter from Jackson earlier that day.
+Given that Americans were harming Indians in Spanish territory without the consent of the Governor, he felt authorized to arm the Indians, it being implied to Gordon this would take place.
+Based upon what others told him, it was rumored the Indians were being provided with arms and ammunition by the Spanish 'but did not see it myself.'
+The report made mention of discovering there was now a British presence at Prospect Bluff, and others confirming that three thousand muskets had been supplied by the British earlier that year.

 Manrique's response dated July 26 referred to the site of the landing as being in the territory of the Indians, not the Spanish.
 Regarding the surrender of two chiefs to the Americans, their presence being denied, he deplored the hypocrisy with which Spanish fugitives had been allowed to roam free by the Americans.
 He was critical that Baratarian pirates led by Jean Lafitte were undertaking their operations from American soil, and had not been apprehended by the authorities, resulting in losses to Spanish citizens.

 It became apparent that Jackson would be prepared to attack Pensacola.
 Jackson would force the issue, being well aware of Manrique's position of weakness.
 In his letter dated August 24, Jackson criticized Manrique for allowing British agents to operate in Pensacola and warned him that he would consider him personally responsible for any depredations suffered by American citizens.